kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 During the execution of a release, all automated end-to-end test scenarios are validated.
 If any scenario fails, the release process automatically stops and no release is possible.

 The Release Manager notifies the Kyma community on the public **release** Slack channel when a release candidate is available, at which time the community can validate it and provide their feedback.
-If there are release-related issues identified, the Release Manager decides if any of them is a blocker for the release.
+If there are release-related issues identified, the Release Manager decides if any of them is a blocker for the release (see [Critical issues](#critical-issues) above).

 ### Release publishing